Submit Photo for Dartmouth ID Card

 - The cardholder must appear in normal street attire (no costumes), without a hat or other headgear and no dark glasses.

-- The photograph must be that of the cardholder only (no family, friends, animals, objects, etc., are permitted).
+- The photograph must be that of the cardholder only (no other people, no animals or objects, etc., are permitted).

 - NOTE: Photo file size should not exceed 800 KB for successful processing.

 Any photo submitted will be reviewed for adherence to these requirements.
 The DartCard Office reserves the right not to accept any photo.